kjellm/kjellm.github.com/event.markdown

 <figure>
   <img src="images/event-sourceing/domain.svg" style="width: 80%" alt="Domain model class diagram"/>
-  <figcaption>Conceptual class diagram for our simple domain of recorded music and the releases they appear on.</figcaption>
+  <figcaption>Conceptual class diagram for our simple domain of recorded music and the releases it appears on.</figcaption>
 </figure>

 Note that the class diagram above is a conceptual diagram.
 The actual